 Jenna is a doctor from the UK and an extraordinary African Impact Ambassador, having volunteered with us on 4 separate occasions on 3 different projects!
-She has travelled to 7 African countries, volunteered in 5, and has participated in our education, medical and lion encounter projects.
+She has travelled to 7 African countries, volunteered in 5, and has participated in our education, medical and conservation projects.
 We sat down with her to discuss volunteering and travel in Africa, how it's changed her life, and how it can change yours!

 Q1: What initially made you want to volunteer?